TaxDome Drive: Automatically Keep Client Files in Sync With Your PC/Mac

 - You cannot upload folders with names that contain commas or periods.

-When working on your TaxDome drive:
+When working on your TaxDome Drive:

-- You can rename files and folders.
+- You can rename documents and folders.

-- You can move files between folders (e.g., from Private/Docs to Public/2019).
+- You can move files between folders (e.g., from Private/Docs to Firm docs shared with client/2020).

-Note: If you get an error in File Explorer on Windows when editing your folders, reload the File Explorer window to fix the problem.
+Note: If you get an error message in File Explorer on Windows when editing your folders, reload the File Explorer window to fix the problem.